ZEN-universe/ZEN-garden/documentation/how_to_ZEN_garden.md

 - copy _config.py_ to the _data_ directory
 - choose "test\_1a" as the dataset and execute it using one of the following methods

-    1.
-### Run ZEN-garden using the "Run Module" configuration
+#### Run ZEN-garden using the "Run Module" configuration

-Executing ZEN-garden with the created configuration "Run Module" (created in [setup step 7](#_Steps)) is the most forward way if you use PyCharm.
-Simply adjust the path in the analysis attribute "dataset" in the config.py file to one of the desired datasets and click the green run-button (have a look at the [config options](#_Config_Settings) to get an overview of all the config settings).
+Executing ZEN-garden with the created configuration "Run Module" (created in [setup step 7](#steps)) is the most forward way if you use PyCharm.
+Simply adjust the path in the analysis attribute "dataset" in the config.py file to one of the desired datasets and click the green run-button (have a look at the [config options](#config-settings) to get an overview of all the config settings).

 ![](RackMultipart20231221-1-jtfek3_html_a760bbbf0f960f8b.png)